jarium/MySQL-to-MongoDB-Migration-with-Celery-and-Docker/README.md

 ## Example MySQL Database Creation(Importing)

-1) The database file i exported is located in:     C:\Users\USER\Desktop\MySQL-to-Mongo\testdatabase.sql
+1) The example database file i exported is located in:     C:\Users\USER\Desktop\MySQL-to-Mongo\testdatabase.sql

 2) With this command below, you can import databases to our mysql server running in docker.
 The path to your database could be different.
+Cd into the folder of your sql file, then use this command:

    docker exec -i mysql-to-mongo_mysql_db_1 mysql -uroot -proot testdatabase < testdatabase.sql